chu65536/NovaProject/README.md

 ______
 How it works:

-1. Ask me to run server and refresh token :)
+1. Ask me to run server refresh token and give you ngrok link :)
 2. Edit ngrok link in serverrequest.py
 3. Run serverrequest.py (or create request manually)